adl5423/shrimpl-language/README.md

 * Provide **first‑class constructs** for building HTTP servers and endpoints.
 * Avoid heavy frameworks or complex configuration.
 * Make the default experience “type code, run, see results.”
+* Keep persistence and storage simple: declare `model` blocks and let Shrimpl handle the SQLite database and migrations.

 ### Expressiveness